-Psyllium husk is a soluble fiber and loves to absorb water in the colon, turning itself into a gel that cleanses the intestine.
+Psyllium husk LOVES to absorb water in the colon, turning itself into a gel that cleanses the intestine.
 (Imagine the texture of your favorite flavored jelly.)
-This gel softens the stool and stimulates the elimination of the bowels.
+This gel bulks up the stool and stimulates the elimination of the bowels.
 It’s the smooth moves you need to reduce the symptoms of constipation, mild diarrhea and more.

 Let's Talk About Diverticulosis and Diverticulitis

 Yes, we know more difficult words to pronounce.
 But seriously our fiber rich friend psyllium husk can help if you have diverticulosis and diverticulitis.
 You may be asking what exactly is this condition and why two similar sounding name?
 According to the Mayo Clinic, “Diverticula are small, bulging pouches that can form in the lining of your digestive system.
 They are found most often in the lower part of the large intestine (colon).
 Diverticula are common, especially after age 40, and seldom cause problems.”